Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 As mentioned earlier, one of the core ingredients of the perception workflow is the randomization of various aspects of the simulation, in order to introduce sufficient variation into the generated data.

 To start randomizing your simulation you will first need to add a `Scenario` to your scene.
 Scenarios control the execution flow of your simulation by coordinating all `Randomizer` components added to them.
-The Perception package comes with a useful set of Randomizers that let you quickly place your foreground objects in the Scene, generate varied backgrounds, as well as randomize various parameters of the simulation over time, including things such as position, scale, and rotation of objects, number of objects within the camera's view, and so on.
+The Perception package comes with a useful set of Randomizers that let you quickly place your foreground objects in the Scene, generate varied backgrounds, as well as randomize various parameters of the simulation over time such as position, scale, and rotation of objects, number of objects within the camera's view, and so on.
 Randomizers achieve this through coordinating a number of `Parameter`s, which essentially define the most granular randomization behaviors.
 For instance, for continuous variable types such as floats, vectors, and colors, Parameters can define the range and sampling distribution for randomization.
-This is while another class of Parameters let you randomly select one out of a number of categorical options.
+While another class of Parameters let you randomly select one out of a number of categorical options.

 To summarize, a sample `Scenario` could look like this: